-This function produces a list of (source, dest) of dynamic library files that reside in package.
-Its output can be directly assigned to binaries in a hook script.
+This routine produces a list of (source, dest) of dynamic library files which reside in package.
+Its results can be directly assigned to binaries in a hook script.
 The package parameter must be a string which names the package.

 Parameters destdir - Relative path to ./dist/APPNAME where the libraries should be put.